uranusjr/sqlian/docs/source/quickstart.rst

     db.delete('person', where={'occupation !=': 'Pinkoi'})

-The query build automatically parse trailing operators and do the right thing.
+The builder automatically parse trailing operators and do the right thing.

 Handling results
 -----------------

-Some queries produce data.
+Some statements produce data.
 For every query, SQLian returns an iterable object so you can handle those data.

 .. code-block:: pycon